JacobMadeley/cp3407-project-v2024/user_stories/user_story_user_roles.md

 ## Priority: High/ 2

 Having User Roles should be defined and implemented early in iteration 1.
-As having appropriate levels of access to users is imperative to maintaining the integrity and confidentiality of "My Hotel" and how they manage Guests personal information/ user data as well as assigning the appropriate level of access.
+Having appropriate levels of access to users is imperative to maintaining the integrity and confidentiality of "My Hotel" and how they manage Guest's personal information/ user data as well as assigning the appropriate level of access.

 ## Estimation: 8 days